-Suffolk County Healthcare Proxy Lawyer Helping Clients Write or Update Their Healthcare Proxy Documents in New York
+Long Island Healthcare Proxy Lawyer Helping Clients Write Or Update Their Healthcare Proxy Documents In New York

 In the state of New York, you can appoint someone to make healthcare decisions on your behalf in the event that you become incapacitated and unable to speak for yourself.
 This is done through a healthcare proxy.
 Your healthcare proxy acts as your agent and can be given full decision-making powers or be allowed to only make certain decisions.
 You can choose who can be your agent and give them unlimited powers or restrict them to specific aspects.

 Your healthcare proxy can speak to doctors, authorize important treatments and take other healthcare-related actions on your behalf.
 Healthcare professionals are expected to follow the decisions of your proxy just as if you were making the decisions yourself.
 However, a healthcare proxy does not have the authority to make financial decisions or act as your power of attorney.
 Once you regain consciousness and are deemed capable by a physician, the powers of the healthcare proxy cease, and you can make your own decisions again.

 Is A Healthcare Proxy The Same As A Living Will?